LOST-STATS/lost-stats.github.io/Machine_Learning/Nearest_Neighbor.md

 1. Distance measure
    * Most common: Euclidean distance
-   * Euclidean distance makes sens when different measurements are commensurate; each is variable measured in the same units.
+   * Euclidean distance makes sense when different measurements are commensurate; each is variable measured in the same units.
    * If the measurements are different, say length and weight, it is not clear.

 $$d_{E}(x^{i}, x^{j}) = (\sum_{k=1}^{p}(x^{i}_k - x^{j}_k)^2)^\frac{1}{2}$$